Your Guide to Driving Digital Innovation

 1. Customer, partner, or supplier engagement

-IBM found that 38% of customers want virtual assistants to help them with self-service tasks, yet only a fraction of insurance companies (16%) use and support virtual assistants.
+IBM found that 38% of customers want virtual assistants to help them with self-service tasks.
+However, only 16% of insurance companies use and support virtual assistants.
 And a staggering 75% of customers want to see new technologies incorporated into the companies they work with.

 It may not be enough for insurance companies to offer stellar customer service over the phone or through chat.
 Companies may need to look for new ways to engage with their customers.
 That’s what Zurich Insurance did.
 While it already had a multi-channel approach, it developed a digital innovation strategy that focused on customer centricity.